Grand Castle Woerden, Castle 3.

 Goejanverwellesluis

-In the time of the OHWL, Hekendorp was called Goejan or Goverwelle and the lock in the dike of the Hollandsche IJssel was called the Goejanverwellesluis (see also the Princess Route).
-Water from the Hollandsche IJssel was let in through this lock to flood the land between the Wiericken: an inundation area with a width of approximately two kilometers.
+In the time of the OHWL, Hekendorp was called Goejan- or Goverwelle and the lock in the dike of the Hollandsche IJssel the Goejanverwellesluis (see also the Princess Route).
+Through this lock, the water from the Hollandsche IJssel was let in to flood the land between the Wiericken: an inundation area with a width of around two kilometres.
 Nowhere was the OHWL so narrow between Gorinchem and Muiden.
-That is why main posts of the prince's army were established both along the Oude Rijn and along the Hollandsche IJssel in 1672-1673.
-With the exception of Fort Wierickerschans, none of this has been preserved.
+That is why there were main posts of the prince's army established both along the Oude Rijn and along the Hollandsche IJssel in 1672-1673.
+With the exception of the fort Wierickerschans, nothing of this has been preserved.

-The route continues east through the Hekendorpse Buurt to Oudewater.
+The route continues eastwards through the Hekendorpse Buurt towards Oudewater.

 (4)